FAQS

 Melt welcomes events, performances and exhibitions that appeal to LGBTQIA+ audiences.
 LGBTQIA+ participants are encouraged to register, and allies are invited to participate and attend events.

-How do artists get paid?
+How do artists get paid and what are the risks involved?aid?

 I’m a venue interested in putting on multiple shows with different artists/producers.
 Do I need to pay my venue fee multiple times or for each show?